-To celebrate our 5th Anniversary and Earth Day, we are launching the “EarthWalk Trail” on April 16.
+To celebrate Earth Day 2022, we are bringing back the popular “EarthWalk Trail” on April 20.

 We invite you to come walk our trail to find 15 EarthWalk stops where you’ll be able to read and ponder our favorite quotes from Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge and the Teaching of Plants” by Robin Wall Kimmerer.
 We hope you’ll be inspired by Robin’s wise words and insights into the natural world.